 - 1. Human Anatomy with lab: (3-4 semester credits or 5-6 quarter credits; do not recommend online or hybrid courses for lab). - 2.
 Human Physiology with lab: (3-4 semester credits or 5-6 quarter credits; do not recommend online or hybrid courses for lab).
 NOTE: A two-semester course sequence or three-quarter course sequence combined anatomy and physiology course will be considered. - 3.
 Biological Sciences with lab: (8 semester credits or 12 quarter credits; not Botany). - 4.
 General Chemistry or Inorganic and Organic or Biochemistry with lab (8 semester credits or 12 quarter credits; do not recommend online or hybrid courses for lab). - 5.
 Physics with lab, including mechanics, heat, light, sound, and electricity (8 semester credits or 12 quarter credits; do not recommend online or hybrid courses for lab). - 6.
 Psychology (3 semester credits or 5 quarter credits), Abnormal Psychology or Psychological Aspects of Disabilities (preferred). - 7.
 Statistics (3 semester credits or 5 quarter credits)

-Note: In addition to the prerequisites, accepted students must complete a Medical Terminology course prior to the start of the program to prepare them for the clinical science courses in the DPT program.
-In particular, it is necessary for Foundations courses, Applied Pathophysiology, and professional practice courses.
+Note:Inadditiontotheprerequisites,acceptedstudentsmustcompletea MedicalTerminology course prior to the start of the program to prepare them for the clinical science courses in the DPT program.
+It is necessary for Foundations courses, Applied Pathophysiology, and professional practice courses.

 Program Selection Criteria